MohitSinghvi/linux/cmpe283/assignment-3/readme.md

 To modify the CPUID emulation code in KVM to report back additional information when special CPUID leaf nodes are requested.

-<b>For CPUID leaf node %eax=0x4FFFFFFF:</b>

-Return the total number of exits (all types) in %eax

-<b>For CPUID leaf node %eax=0x4FFFFFFE:</b>

-Return the high 32 bits of the total time spent processing all exits in %ebx

-Return the low 32 bits of the total time spent processing all exits in %ecx

-%ebx and %ecx return values are measured in processor cycles, across all VCPUs

 Team
 Mohit Mahendra Singhvi
 Kushal Sai Vema